CS 222: AI Agents and Simulations

 Analysis and Reflection:

 Analyze the simulation outcomes.
-What did you learn about your classmates through the behavior of their agents?
+What did you learn through the behavior of the agents?
 How did the simulation reflect or differ from real-life dynamics?

 Reflect on the effectiveness of the agents in representing their real-life counterparts and discuss any limitations or improvements.